olivernjiru/nodejs/README.md

 ```

 express-flash
-Flash is an extension of connect-flash with the ability to define a flash message and render it without redirecting the request.
+Is an extension of connect-flash with the ability to define a flash message and render it without redirecting the request.
 In this node js mysql crud tutorial express flash is used to display a warning, error and information message

 express-session